-The City of Charlottesville and the TJPDC invite all interested citizens to comment on the 2017-2018 (July 1, 2017 to June 30, 2018) Draft Action Plan of the Consolidated Plan.
+The City of Charlottesville and the TJPDC have developed and submitted the Action Plan of the Consolidated Plan for 2017-2018 (July 1, 2017 to June 30, 2018).
 The Consolidated Plan and the Action Plan guide the use of federal Community Development Block Grant (CDBG) funds in the City of Charlottesville and federal HOME funds in the Thomas Jefferson Planning District (City of Charlottesville and counties of Albemarle, Fluvanna, Greene, Louisa, and Nelson).
-Funding levels for the coming year are not yet known, and the plan uses this year’s funding figures as the estimated funding for next year: $371,309 for CDBG and $468,166 for HOME.
+Allocations for 17-18 are $388,048 for CDBG 456,906 for HOME.
+Click here [...]

 Thomas Jefferson Regional HOME Consortium

 TJPDC operates the Thomas Jefferson Regional HOME Consortium, the first regional consortium in the Commonwealth.
 This program provides $500,000-1,000,000 per year for housing rehabilitation or new construction for qualifying families in the region.
 The TJPDC staff prepares the Annual Consolidated Plan for housing in cooperation with City of Charlottesville staff and administers funding to the City and six non-profit corporations.

 The Consortium was established in 1993 through a Cooperation Agreement among our six member localities.
 The six member jurisdictions of the Consortium are the counties of Albemarle, Fluvanna, Greene, Louisa, Nelson, and the city of Charlottesville.
 We are an entitlement Consortium for federal HOME funds aimed at assisting low and moderate income citizens with housing needs.
 The chief implementing agency for each locality is as follows:

 - Albemarle County: Albemarle Housing Improvement Program (AHIP);